Gmainali/Python/VariablesandDataTypes.md

-## Python Learning Labs
+## Python Learning

-Welcome to my Python Learning Labs repository!
+Welcome to my Python Learning repository!
 This repository contains code examples and exercises to help you learn Python and understand its basic concepts, such as variables, data types, and more.

-## Lab 1: Exploring Python Variables and Data Types
+### Lab 1: Exploring Python Variables and Data Types

 In this lab, we explore different Python data types and print their values and types.

-### Code
+#### Code

 ```python
 # Printing out the Hello World